KxSystems/docs-v1/docs/interfaces/pyq/user-guide.md

 #### The if statement and boolean operators

 Python has three boolean operators `or`, `and` and `not` and `K` objects can appear in boolean expressions.
-The result of boolean expressions depends on how the objects are tested in Python if statements.
+The result of a boolean expression depends on how the objects are tested in Python if-statements.

 All `K` objects can be tested for ‘truth’.
-Similarly to the Python numeric types and sequences, `K` atoms of numeric types are true is they are not zero and vectors are true if they are non-empty.
+Similarly to the Python numeric types and sequences, `K` atoms of numeric types are true if they are not zero, and vectors are true if they are non-empty.

 Atoms of non-numeric types follow different rules.
 Symbols test true except for the empty symbol; characters and bytes tested true except for the null character/byte; guid, timestamp, and (deprecated) datetime types always test as true.

-Functions test as true except for the monadic pass-through function:
+Functions test as true, except for the monadic pass-through function:
 ```python
 >>> q('::') or q('+') or 1
 k('+')